 Weirdly that article is being made into a movie

-― as verbose and purple as a Peter Ustinov made of plums (James Morrison), Sunday, 27 December 2015 10:06 (two years ago) Permalink
+― as verbose and purple as a Peter Ustinov made of plums (James Morrison), Sunday, 27 December 2015 10:06 (three years ago) Permalink

 Sufism lasted, as far as I can tell, for the rest of Doris’s conscious life.
 In later years she never spoke to me about ‘the work’, as it was called.
 I wasn’t sure whether this was from disappointment about the teaching or from her understanding that I was a failure and therefore to be kept in the dark.
 She told me when Shah died of heart failure in 1996, but only for my information.
 No questions allowed.
 No weeping, no distress.
 After all, we were all here on borrowed time, waiting for the penny to drop.
 Shah set up groups and organisations and Roger, our small daughter and I often spent a Saturday or Sunday first in his house in a leafy village not too far from London and then at Langton House near Tunbridge Wells, another suburb of perfect respectability.
 The house was, I suppose, formerly the old landowner’s house, large and walled, with outbuildings and a huge garden.
 Things were various.
 People in groups went at weekends to manicure the gardens and on Saturday night to have a group meal and listen to Shah’s table talk, which was, if you listened properly, Doris said, his real teaching.
 There were public lectures, generally on historical or philosophical topics.
 The lecturers were academics or highly regarded journalists and writers, who, as far as I know, had nothing to do with the Sufis, or even knew that they were speaking under their aegis, but were paid to lecture by the Institute for Cultural Research, set up by Shah.